DmitriyYukhanov/ai-style-service/README.md

 ## API Reference

-### Apply Style to Image
+### Apply Style to Image (Standard)

-Transforms an input image by applying an artistic style based on a text prompt.
+Transforms an input image by applying an artistic style based on a text prompt using the standard model.

 ```http
 POST /api/style